Conference Report: Russia is Gearing up for a Long War. Are we Ready?

 Elements of a new European Russia policy

-However, Western policy continues to be stymied by the withholding of resources for a Ukrainian victory and by a lack of strategy versus Moscow.
-During the discussion on this, several participants warned that any arrangement with the current regime necessarily means giving concessions to the Kremlin at the expense of Ukraine.
+However, the West is currently finding it difficult to mobilize the necessary resources for a Ukrainian victory.
+Several participants saw one reason for this in the fact that the West lacks a strategy for dealing with Russia.
+During the discussion, they warned that any arrangement with the current regime necessarily means giving concessions to the Kremlin at the expense of Ukraine.

 Instead, the West should be working towards victory for Ukraine and provide the country with everything it needs to achieve this.
 At the same time, we should permanently minimise the Kremlin’s capacity for aggression through a combination of military deterrence and containment.
 The conference agreed that the Putin regime is the main obstacle to sustainable peace in Europe and for democratic reforms in Russia.